-The science is fairly simple: The tank contains 6-12 inches of sterile of water warmed to body temperature (filtered after every usage).
-In the water, there are over 800 lbs of medical-grade Epsom salts to ensure that anyone can float.
+The science is fairly simple: The tank contains 6-12 inches of sterile water warmed to body temperature (filtered after every usage).
+In the water there are over 800 lbs of medical-grade Epsom salts to ensure that anyone can float.
 The tank is entirely light-proof (completely dark) and sound-proof.
-Although some users may which to leave the door open just a little for their first few floats.
+Although some users may wish to leave the door open just a little for their first few floats.

 As you enter the tank and lie down, your body will be suspended in the water.
 You will feel entirely weightless and free.
 This experience brings real and immediate effects to both body and mind.
 It is also particularly beneficial as an aid to sleep…

-After a float, expect to feel as though you have a deep tissue massage and a visit to the chiropractor, rolled into one.
+After a float expect to feel as though you have had a deep tissue massage and a visit to the chiropractor, rolled into one.

 Floating has been shown to offer benefits for the management of arthritis and to improve sporting performance as well as for rehabilitation following injury.

 Flotation therapy is deeply relaxing and can be used to effectively manage anxiety and stress.
 It is also an ideal space for visualisation.
 In a similar way to meditation, floating gives you a chance to explore your own mind.
 However unlike sitting meditation, the body is very comfortable so there are no distractions of pain in the body.
 Studies show that during a float the brain gives out alpha waves (which are associated with deep states of relaxation and meditation) and endorphins (our “feel good” hormones) are released.

 Listen to Joe Rogan talk about his float tank experience.
 Do the tank!